 Is the initiation of invasive dental hygiene procedures contra-indicated?**

-- Potentially, if patient/client is acutely ill.
+- Yes, if patient/client is acutely ill.

 Is medical consult advised?